ada-school/spring-boot-java-challenge/README.md

 ## Submit your solution

-Once you're done, please send us a confirmation email with your repository link to [talento@ada-school.org](mailto:talento@ada-school.org).
-After you submit your code, we will contact you to discuss next steps.
+Once you're done, please send us an email to [talento@ada-school.org](mailto:talento@ada-school.org) with your repository link.
+After you submit your code, we will review it and contact you to discuss next steps.

 Good luck! 💪